shakilmith/documentaion/spring-boot/data-store/h2/index.md

     - Maven as a build tool (you can select gradle too)
     - Java as a language
     - Spring Boot version 3.0.12 (or the latest version)
     - In the Project Metadata section, provide your application group, artifact, package name etc. Note: The group and package name will be same.
-Also the artifact and name of your project will be same as well (Not mendatory).
+Also the artifact and name of your project will be same as well (Not mandatory).
     - Then, select jar for packaging (for simplicity) and select the java language version.
 The java language version I use is 17.
 You can choose 8, 11 or the latest LTS version.
     - The last step is to adding dependencies.
-As we create database related application and use h2 in-memory database thus add the following dependecies in your classpath
+As we create database related application and use h2 in-memory database thus add the following dependencies in your classpath
         - Spring Web
         - H2
         - Spring Data JPA